grackle-project/grackle/doc/source/Python.rst

  3. As a module that links to an external copy of Grackle that was created with the :ref:`CMake build system <cmake_build>`.

-Currently, Pygrackle should be used with Grackle-builds where OpenMP is disabled.
+Currently, Pygrackle should be used with Grackle builds where OpenMP is disabled.

 .. warning::